MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/service-edit-data-models.md

 * When modifying your data model within the Service, creating a relationship between DirectQuery tables from the same Power BI semantic model or Azure Analysis Services instance will not be properly prevented.
 Like Desktop, this scenario is not supported, but no error will be generated when you try to perform this action.
 * When modifying your data model within the Service, changing the name of data fields will not automatically update in existing visuals in downstream artifacts that depend on that semantic model.

-### Changes with external tools
+### Semantic models edited with external tools

-[External tools](../transform-model/desktop-external-tools.md), which connect to Power BI Desktop's Analysis Services instance, can make changes (write operations) to a semantic model edited in the Power BI Service.

-Not every model object supports write operations using XMLA.
-Applying changes outside of the those supported can cause unexpected results.
+Utilizing [external tools](../transform-model/desktop-external-tools.md) to modify the semantic model using the XMLA endpoint might cause unexpected results if the write operation is not supported.
 For more information about supported write operations, please refer to our documentation on [changes outside of Power BI](../developer/projects/projects-overview.md#model-authoring).

 ### Accessibility
 Full accessibility isn’t currently supported for data model editing in the Power BI service.